ytmartins/ytmartins/README.md

 ### Hello 👋, my name is Yuri Tomaz Martins
 #### Spatial Analyst and Developer Beginner

 I am Brazilian and live in Portugal.
-I seek to improve my development skills every day to connect with my ability in location intelligence to create solutions for customer decision making.
+I seek to improve my development skills every day to connect with my ability in location intelligence to create customer-focused solutions.

 #### Skills and Experience: HTML / CSS / JS / Softwares GIS